 Cost Range:

-Best For: Homeowners adding square footage, building rental units, or doing comprehensive renovations requiring multiple trade permits and structural review
+Best For: Projects adding square footage, changing layouts, or requiring structural review and multiple trade permits.

 New Construction & Large-Scale Projects